melisgl/journal/README.md

   [replay event][6525]'s `EVENT-EXIT`([`0`][c04d] [`1`][812a])s are [`EQ`][5a82] and their [`EVENT-OUTCOME`][c290]s are
   [`EQUAL`][3fb5], **[`REPLAY-OUTCOME-MISMATCH`][bbef]** is signalled.

-- Else, the replay event is consumed and the new event is written the `RECORD-JOURNAL`.
+- Else, the replay event is consumed and the new event is written to the `RECORD-JOURNAL`.

 Note that [The replay strategy][a8a7] for the in-event and the out-event of